plantismash/plantismash/CONTRIBUTING.md

 How to contribute
 =================

-We gladly accept contributions to antiSMASH.
+We gladly accept contributions to plantiSMASH.
 To help us keep track of things and ensure your contributions can be supported by us in the long term, there are a couple of guidelines that we need contributors to follow.